Gluten-Free Cabbage Rolls

 - 16 Ounces Diced Tomato, with juice — or Tomato Sauce

 - 1 Cup Beef Stock or Broth, or more as needed to cover

 Wash the cabbage leaves.
-Steam in covered saucepot or in microwave until just tender, 8-10 minutes.
+With a paring knife, trim any thick stem or vein parts that might not cook tender.
+Steam in a covered saucepot or in microwave until just tender, 8-10 minutes.
 You want them to be bendable.